nextapps-de/winbox/README.md

 });
 ```

-Alternatively (also supports same units):
+Alternatively (also supports same units as above):
 ```js
 var winbox = new WinBox("Custom Viewport");